 Creamy Artichoke Chicken

-This one skillet recipe meets all the most critical criteria--healthy, quick, delicious and minimal clean up!
+This one skillet recipe from @realfoodwithaltitude meets all the most critical criteria--healthy, quick, delicious and minimal clean up!

 Add roasted Brussels sprouts and your favorite grain or serve over mashed potatoes.